RosettaCommons/demos/public/recces/README.md

     sim = SingleSimulation('ST/', curr_wt)
     print sim.value, sim.value * KT_IN_KCAL
 ```
 Here sim.value gives the free energy of the molecule in the unit of kT (T = 37C).
 To convert it to kcal/mol, we multiply the number by KT_IN_KCAL.
+In the output directory, the values in kT and in kcal/mol were: `1.35766728357 0.836772916126`.

 We may also reweight the score function and obtain the new free energy:
 ```